ugoiannacchero/bfg_master_unimi/bash_shell.md

 `vim` allows to edit a file.
 To save the changes and exit Vim, press the Esc key to exit insert mode, then type :wq and press Enter.

+`less` allows you to view the contents of a file in the terminal interactively.

+`less -S "filename"` Replace "filename" with the actual name of the file you want to view.
+Once executed, you can navigate through the file using the arrow keys, page up/down, and other navigation keys specified by the "less" pager.

+`more` allows you to view the contents of a file in the terminal.

 `mkdir` creates a new directory with the specified name in the current working directory.

 `mkdir folder1 folder2 folder3` is used to create multiple directories at once.